douglasf/pinmaker/INTERACTIVE_MODE.md

 - Use **Space** to select/deselect individual images
 - Use **Enter** to confirm selection
 - Use **q** to cancel
-- If terminal supports Kitty graphics protocol (Kitty, WezTerm, iTerm2), shows actual image preview (800×800px high resolution)
+- If terminal supports Kitty graphics protocol (Kitty, WezTerm, iTerm2), shows actual image preview
-- **Multi-column layout**: On wide terminals (140+ chars), preview appears side-by-side with list
 - ASCII/ANSI fallback for unsupported terminals

 ### 2. Basic Configuration